rzand-in/alz-notes/README.md

 Bootstrap has completed successfully!
 Thanks for using our tool.
 Head over to Phase 3 in the documentation to continue...
 ```
+## Consideration about the accelerator deployment
+The deployment created an Azure DevOps project that includes 2 pipelines and an agent pool.

+The agent should be able to create a secure infrastructure that uses private endpoint.

+I found great that all the pieces needed to deploy the Terraform code have been built from the accelerator, what I want to understand is if the environmant is designed to automatically manage the agent.
+My first questions are:
+* Are the agents being patched?
+* The agents are using a PAT, what happens when it expires?